erijo/xsonrpc/docs/tutorial.md

 }
 ```

-To keep things simple we'll put everything in a single file.
+To keep things simple we'll put everything in a single file (<a href="#scaling-up">see later for more on how to structure your test files</a>)

 ```c++
 #define CATCH_CONFIG_MAIN  // This tells Catch to provide a main() - only do this in one cpp file